 - free for children age 4 and under

-- six adults and all related children through age 17
+- 6 adults & all children through age 17

 - one free admission pass